EllaThomasson/DS4002-Project3/README.md

 To reproduce our EDA, simply run the EDA.ipynb script.
 To reproduce the NN model, the RF model, and the LDA model, simply run the Preprocessing&Analysis.ipynb script.
 Lastly, to reproduce the CNN model, run the CNN_Code.ipynm script.
 Note that no data needs to be read into any of these files, because the data is read in through a python package.
+The code for this is included in each script.